PrecurseAP/VRC-4478F-2021/README.md

 # what
-this is the code for vex robotics competition team 4478F. is very good

-# todo
-1. we must not break our chains
-2. we need stronger intakes, need to hold 5 cubes consistently
-3. need a really good programming skills thingy
-4. macros
-5. practice
+this is the code for the new design of the auton selection due to a new brain with a broken touch screen.
+Also a brand new super useful PID!
+#todo
+look at master lol